Accepted Graduate Students

 Student I.D.
 Cards

 An identification card is issued to every student entering Canisius College.
-When you go to the student ID section to have your card made, make sure to bring your student number with you.
+Cards may be obtained through Public Safety located in the lower level of Bosch Hall.
+When you go to Public Safety to obtain your student ID, make sure to bring your student number with you.
 This number is on the second page of your acceptance letter.
 I.D. cards can be used for a variety of services on campus, including: the library, dining services, vending machines, laundry services, fitness facilities, and building access.